steffahn/transitive_from/README.md

 Helper macros for creating hierarchies of transitive `From` implementations.

 Currently, this crate only consists of the [`transitive_from::hierarchy`](https://docs.rs/transitive_from/0.1/transitive_from/macro.hierarchy.html) macro.
+Please use the link to go to its page for further documentation.

 ## License
 Licensed under either of